atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 tt
-Smith, pleased to see her So readily fall in with his plan, extolled her spirit, and advised her to keep it up by all means; telling her, that she knew not any woman So much improved, by con wersing with the best company, as Mrs. Selby; and that, as she was formed to relish every elegant pleasure, she ought to have the full enjoyment of it. — And vol, H, D you, / i / w
+Smith, pleased to see her So readily fall in with his plan, extolled her spirit, and advised her to keep it up by all means; telling her, that she knew not any woman So much improved, by con wersing with the best company, as Mrs. Selby; and that, as she was formed to relish every elegant pleasure, she ought to have the full enjoyment of it. --And vol, H, D you, / i / w